Egidio Casagrande: Personal life

 Casagrande was a member of the Alpini (Italian Alpine troops).
 His son Ezio worked in the family metalworking business.

 Legacy

-Casagrande's metalworking techniques and craftsmanship represented a significant artisanal tradition in the Valsugana region.
-After the closure of his workshop in 1986, the traditional copper and brass working craft largely disappeared from the area.
+After the closure of Casagrande's workshop in 1986, traditional copper and brass working largely disappeared from the Valsugana area.
 In 2018, former employees, including his son Ezio, organized an exhibition of Casagrande's works and those of other local metal artisans to document the region's lost metalworking tradition.